Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Introduction

 In 2016, LIGO conducted a search for GWs from two CCSNe events—SN~2007gr and SN~2011dh.
 Although no signals were detected, limits were placed on the GW emission using sine-Gaussian waveform models.
 Based on the known distances to these supernovae, the estimated upper limits range from $0.1~{M_\odot c^2}$ at low frequencies to $10~{M_\odot c^2}$ at frequencies above 1~kHz~\cite{LIGOScientific:2016jvu}.
 During the first and second observing runs of Advanced LIGO and Advanced Virgo, additional CCSNe-targeted GW searches were conducted.
-Though no significant signals were found, upper limits were placed on the GW energy using ad hoc harmonic waveforms windowed with Gaussian envelopes: $E_\text{GW} < 4.27 \times 10^{-4}~{M_\odot c^2}$ at 235~Hz and $E_\text{GW} < 1.28 \times 10^{-1}~{M_\odot c^2}$ at 1304~Hz~\cite{Abbott2020}.
+Though no significant signals were found, upper limits were placed on the GW energy using \textit{ad hoc} harmonic waveforms windowed with Gaussian envelopes: $E_\text{GW} < 4.27 \times 10^{-4}~{M_\odot c^2}$ at 235~Hz and $E_\text{GW} < 1.28 \times 10^{-1}~{M_\odot c^2}$ at 1304~Hz~\cite{Abbott2020}.
 More recently, the LIGO–Virgo–KAGRA Collaboration reported on GW searches targeting CCSNe, including SN~2023ixf.
 No GW signals were detected.
-Using an ellipsoidal rotating proto-neutron star model, the search sensitivity reached $E_\text{GW} \sim 10^{-4}~{M_\odot} c^2$ for emission at 82~Hz~\cite{LIGOScientific:2024jxh}.
+Using an ellipsoidal rotating protoneutron star model, the search sensitivity reached $E_\text{GW} \sim 10^{-4}~{M_\odot} c^2$ for emission at 82~Hz~\cite{LIGOScientific:2024jxh}.

-Due to the incomplete understanding of the CCSNe explosion mechanisms, current physical models remain highly uncertain.
-Nevertheless, GWs from CCSNe are expected to lie in the frequency range from tens Hz to several kHz, and the entire cosmological CCSNe population could contribute significantly to the GWB.
-Zhu \textit{et al.}~\cite{Zhu:2010af} utilized upper limits on the GWB energy density from initial LIGO data to constrain the average GW emission per CCSNe, placing bounds of $\sim 1\,M_\odot c^2$.
+Bcause of the incomplete understanding of the CCSNe explosion mechanisms, current physical models remain highly uncertain.
+Nevertheless, GWs from CCSNe are expected to lie in the frequency range from tens of hertz to several kilohertz, and the entire cosmological CCSNe population could contribute significantly to the GWB. \citet{Zhu:2010af} utilized upper limits on the GWB energy density from initial LIGO data to constrain the average GW emission per CCSNe, placing bounds of $\sim 1\,M_\odot c^2$.
 Building on this work, we use data from the third observing run (O3) of LIGO and Virgo~\cite{LVK-O3-SGWB} to place upper limits on the GWB produced by CCSNe and thereby constrain the average GW energy.
 Furthermore, given the non-negligible contribution of CBCs to the GWB, we extend our analysis to include CBCs alongside CCSNe.
-Lastly, we forecast the sensitivity of third-generation GW detectors to both individual CCSNe and their collective GWB signal.
+Finally, we forecast the sensitivity of third-generation GW detectors to both individual CCSNe and their collective GWB signal.